 - 3 bit: Amount that the following values need to be left shifted in order to get the periods in µs

 The CRC is calculated exactly as it is with uninverted DSHOT, it is also sent back to the flight-controller uninverted.

 But there is a twist, it is not actually this value that is being sent back to the flight controller.
 Instead GCR encoding is applied and the 16 bit value is mapped to a 20 bit value by mapping the nibbles (groups of 4 bit) according to the following table:

 16 bit: 1000001011000110 Nibbles: 1000 0010 1100 0110 Hex: x8 x2 xC x6 Mapped: x1A x12 x1E x16 GCR: 11010 10010 11110 10110 GCR: 11010100101111010110

 Now we mapped our 16 bit value to 20 bit, but this is not ready for transmission yet.
 A 21 bit needs to be added and the original bits are transformed following this rules:

 We map the GCR to a 21 bit value, this new value starts with a 0 and the rest of the bits is set by the following two rules:

-- If the GCR bit is a 1: The current new bit is the inversion of the last new bit
+- If the current bit in GCR data is a 1: The current new bit is the inversion of the last new bit

-- If the GCR bit is a 0: The current new bit is the same as the last new bit
+- If the current bit in GCR data is a 0: The current new bit is the same as the last new bit

 This is best explained with a short example.
 Lets assume we have the GCR value of